mtijanic/zijper/docs/ruleset.md

 #### Willpower

-Willpower is the mental equivalent of stamina - a measure of characters ability to perform mental tasks.
+Willpower is the mental equivalent of stamina - a measure of character's ability to perform mental tasks.
 Mechanics-wise, it functions similarly to stamina, but without gear penalties.

-Total willpower is determined by a characters intelligence and charisma.
+Total willpower is determined by a character's intelligence and charisma.

 #### Background